If you’ve earned foreign employment income this year, find out how to report it correctly on your tax return.

 Jennifer lived in Canada from 2nd October 2017 to 1st March 2019 and worked for a ski season at a mountain resort.
 Jennifer earned $12,500 after tax.
 She also paid $3,500 worth of tax.
 Jennifer would therefore have foreign employment income to declare of $16,000.

-Getting it right on your tax return
+Getting foreign employment income right on your tax return just got a lot easier!

 Foreign employment income can be a tricky section of your tax return to get right.
 It’s important you declare the right amount on your return as well as any tax offsets to ensure you’re in the best position financially.
+But the good news is: We did some considerable work to this section in the Etax tax return this year so it’s now a whole lot easier to fill in.